pytexas/pytexas.github.io/input/schedule/talks/index.md

 <h2>
 Talk:
-Practical Pipelines: A Houseplant Soil Alerting System with ksqlDB
+<a id="houseplant-pipelines">Practical Pipelines: A Houseplant Soil Alerting System with ksqlDB</a>
 </h2>
 <p>
 Be a better plant parent and build a practical, event-driven pipeline with Raspberry Pi and Apache Kafka!
 Soil moisture readings are streamed into Kafka and transformed, driving real-time alerts.
 Learn how ksqlDB and Kafka Connect made this pipeline possible as we dive in and get our hands dirty!